Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 05.31.45 UTC
+- WIB: Kamis, 1 Januari 2026 06.28.19 UTC
-- WITA: Kamis, 1 Januari 2026 06.31.45 UTC
+- WITA: Kamis, 1 Januari 2026 07.28.19 UTC
-- WIT: Kamis, 1 Januari 2026 07.31.45 UTC
+- WIT: Kamis, 1 Januari 2026 08.28.19 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: funny
+Kategori: success